 Mobilizing a national pipeline of hospitals, dialysis centers, researchers, nurses, and policy makers, Dr. Waterman ensures materials get to the right hands at the right times.
 The pipeline also helps Dr. Waterman make the materials more effective, providing answers to critical questions, including:

 Dr. Waterman refines materials using feedback from the national pipeline combined with research on factors affecting transplant decisions, such as the media.
 Her evaluations follow a three-pronged approach in line with best practices in behavior change:

 Dr. Waterman hopes to implement the infrastructure throughout the entire University of California system.
-Such a concerted, large-scale educational effort could significantly reduce the kidney shortage and help more people live longer by receiving kidney transplants.
+Such a concerted, large-scale educational effort could significantly reduce the kidney shortage and help more people live longer.